Dynamics of Wound Closure in Living Nematic Epithelia

+These three observations combined suggest that, in the continuum limit, the wounded epithelium can be modelled as an incompressible, two-dimensional active nematic, \cite{saw_biological_2018, doostmohammadi_active_2018, ramaswamy_mechanics_2010, marchetti_hydrodynamics_2013} with a hole (wound) at its centre with parallel anchoring at the wound edge and $x$-axis alignment in the far-field.

-\paragraph*{ Model.} Local cell shape anisotropy is described the traceless symmetric $2 \times 2$ tensor field, $\bv{Q} (\bv{r},t)$ \cite{de_gennes_short_1971,chaikin_principles_1995} and motion by an incompressible velocity field, $\bv{v}(\bv{r},t)$ and an associated pressure $p(\bv{r},t)$.
-For isotropic cells, $\bv{Q}=0$ while for elongated cells, $\bv{Q} \ne 0$.
-We study the time-evolution of these fields in a bounded domain following the removal of a circular disc from its center at $t=0$, using the equations of active nematohydrodynamics at vanishing Reynolds number in contact with a frictional substrate~\cite{marchetti_hydrodynamics_2013,doostmohammadi_active_2018, beris_thermodynamics_1994, cates_theories_2018}:
+\paragraph*{ Model.} Local cell shape anisotropy in our model is described the traceless symmetric $2 \times 2$ tensor field, $\bv{Q} (\bv{r},t)$ \cite{de_gennes_short_1971,chaikin_principles_1995} and motion by an incompressible velocity field, $\bv{v}(\bv{r},t)$ and an associated pressure $p(\bv{r},t)$.
+We study the time-evolution of these fields in a bounded domain following the removal of a circular disc from its center at $t=0$.
+On the time-scale of healing in this system (up to $\sim$ 4 hours \cite{turley_deep_2024-1}), we assume the tissue flows like a viscous fluid, but with the possibility of additional active stresses.
+Therefore we use the equations of active nematohydrodynamics at vanishing Reynolds number in contact with a frictional substrate~\cite{marchetti_hydrodynamics_2013,doostmohammadi_active_2018, beris_thermodynamics_1994, cates_theories_2018}:

 where $\bv{\mathcal{F}}_\mathrm{LdG}$ is a Landau-de Gennes free energy \cite{de_gennes_short_1971,marchetti_hydrodynamics_2013}: